20 of the Greatest Speeches in History

 San Francisco, California (1978)

-When Harvey Milk stood for the San Francisco Supervisory Board in 1977, he used his “Hope Speech” as his campaign speech.
-Milk was the first openly gay person to be elected to a public position in the state of California.
+In 1977, Harvey Milk campaigned for the San Francisco Supervisory Board with his “Hope Speech.”
+He became the first openly gay person elected to a public office in California.

 10. “The Mexican American and the Church” by César Chávez